shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ### Evaluation scaling

 Similarity score is a continuous number from 0 (lowest-not related at all), to 1 (highest-equal sentences). <br/>
-since its calculated score, once a while it is a little bit higher or lower 1.
-The scores are rounded to 4 digits after the dot.<br/>
+since its calculated score, once a while it is a little bit higher or lower 1. <br/>
-The default value, set by SimSCE to 0.6.
-Upon SimSCE threshold is required, which divides the results to Pass (1) and Fail (0).<br/>
-As a whole, around 80% most of the generated sentences are accurate, but there are exceptions. <br/>
+As a whole, most of generated sentences are around around 80% accurate, but there are exceptions. <br/>
 The following list defines characteristics, that review specifically, as individually and together <br/>
 (hard to validate complexity characteristics):<br/>